particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Workbench debugging 2024-10-18

+Minor updates to Workbench source-level debugging instructions to match the current Workbench and OpenOCD versions.

 ### Device OS 6.2.0 2024-10-15

 Device OS 6.2.0 is now available in Device Restore DFU, Device Restore JTAG, hex file generator, etc.